bestbat/Homura/README.md

 # Installation/Uninstallation :cd:

 Note: Packages can lag behind ports.
 If you want the latest version you may want to use the `latest` repository instead of `quarterly` or build the package yourself.
+If you dont know how to do this [here](https://forums.FreeBSD.org/threads/pkg-repository-changed-to-quarterly-in-10-2.52843/post-296554) is a small explanation.

-### Installing from FreeBSD repository
+### Installing from FreeBSD repository 📦

 `# pkg install homura`

 ### Build & installing the port

 Is [here](https://github.com/the-homura-project/homura-port)